andyexeter/post-lockdown/readme.txt

 3. The Post Lockdown administration page.

 == Changelog ==

+= 4.0 =
+This is a major version release.
+Please read the following notes carefully before updating.

+* Fixed a bug which caused the plugin to not work correctly with the new block editor (Gutenberg).
+This is fixed by loading the plugin for all requests (including REST requests) rather than just the admin area
+* Fixed a bug which caused the uninstall hook to not be called when the plugin was deleted

 = 3.0.13 =
 * Updated minimum required WordPress version to 4.6 so translations are loaded from translate.wordpress.org (Thanks to @huubl)